SNOW, GLORIOUS SNOW!

-The Las Conchas Trailhead opens off Highway 4 at a place where the East Fork of the Jemez River enters a box canyon it has cut through the tortured rocks of the South Mountain Rhyolite.
+The Las Conchas Trailhead opens off Highway 4 at a place where the East Fork of the Jemez River enters a box canyon that it has cut through the tortured rocks of the South Mountain rhyolite.
 This rhyolite is a thick flow of silica-rich lava erupted around 550,000 years ago, during the waning stages of volcanic activity in the Jemez.
 The flow blocked drainage inside the caldera for a while, but the lava was overtopped by water and a narrow canyon was soon carved through the resistant rock.
 A subsequent episode of backfilling gave the canyon a flat floor, which accounts for its unique attractiveness, and makes a summertime walk delightful.

 There were no climbers on Saturday.
-The summertime crowds of hikers were missing, and the gurgling creek was muted by ice and buried under about two and a half feet of new snow.
+The summertime crowds of hikers were missing, and the gurgling creek was muted by ice and buried under about two-and-a-half feet of new snow.
 A few hardy snowshoers had broken a path – bless them – and my friend and I wound our way into the hushed winter paradise within.

-Let me just mention that crossing these very narrow bridges, on an unstable icing of over two feet of new snow, is somewhat . . . challenging.
+Let me just mention that crossing these very narrow bridges on an unstable icing of over two feet of new snow is somewhat . . . challenging.
 There’s not a lot of margin for error, and it’s really really hard to put one foot in front of the other when you are wearing snowshoes.
-Always be sure to bring someone along to help pull you out of the creek!
-But don’t let such minor obstacles stop you from enjoying the glorious snows of our New Mexico winter.
+Always be sure to bring someone along to help pull you out of the creek, but don’t let such minor obstacles stop you from enjoying the glorious snows of our New Mexico winter.